Orla Blakelock

 "It’s the relationship that heals, the relationship that heals, the relationship that heals" - Yalom

-I am also a qualified reiki practitioner and use this in my therapeutic practice to help connect with the body if this feels aligned for the client and the work; reiki helps the body to relax, intuition to arise and stored energy in the body to release.
-Additionally, I use a technique called focusing, a meditative practice that aids bodily enquiry and deeper listening to the inner experience.
+I am also a qualified Reiki Master and use this in my therapeutic practice to help connect with the body if this feels aligned for the client and the work; Reiki helps the body to relax, intuition to arise, and stored energy in the body to release.
+Additionally, I use a technique called Focussing, a meditative practice that aids bodily enquiry and deeper listening to the inner experience.
+Where helpful to your process, I use chair work, music, drawing, and writing as therapeutic aids to help with your self-expression.

 Member organisations